openshift/enhancements/enhancements/hide-container-mountpoints.md

 #### Support Procedures

-When this feature is enabled, a shell on a node and the 'oc debug' container will not have visibility of the Kubernetes mountpoints.
+When this feature is enabled, a shell on a node will not have visibility of the Kubernetes mountpoints.
+The container started by `oc debug` will by default start inside the kubernetes mount namespace.

-- To start a shell within the container mount namespace, execute the `kubensenter` script.
+- To start a shell or execute a command within the container mount namespace, execute the `kubensenter` script.

+- To start a shell within the top-level systemd mount namespace, run `nsenter -t 1 -m`

 - To disable this feature, inject a MachineConfig that disables the `kubens.service`: